EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Combat.md

 ## Reactions to enemies

-When it's enemy's turn they will usually use actions tha effect you.
-When this happens you will need to use Appropriate skill gate to defend against them.
+When it is enemy's turn they will usually use actions that effect you.
+When this happens, you will need to use Appropriate skill gate to defend against them.

 Posible actions (GM can add others):
 | Action | Requires feat |